What is the average key account manager salary?

-How much money does a key account manager make?
+How much money does a key account manager earn?
 Enough for champagne and caviar?
 Or beer and peanuts?
 Find out the average salaries for key account managers in Australia, India, the United Kingdom and the United States and what the job is REALLY like before you decide if it's for you.

-How much money does a key account manager make?
+What does a key account manager do?

 Before I tell you how much a key account manager earns, let me tell you what they do.
 Otherwise, how will you know if it's the job for you and if the amount of money you make is enough?